Love it or loathe it, Black Friday is a popular time to bag a bargain in the run up to Christmas.

 Ask yourself whether you actually need it

-Whether you’re shopping on the high street or online, avoid being caught up in the rush.
+Whether you’re shopping on the high street or online, avoid being caught up in the rush and making impulse purchases.

-MoneySavingExpert founder Martin Lewis, was quoted earlier this week advising “ask yourself, 'do I need it?
+Ask yourself whether you actually need that new, slightly bigger TV or fancy coffee maker.
 Is it worth it?
-Have I checked if I can get it cheaper elsewhere?’
-If the answer to any of them is 'no', don't buy it."
+Have you checked if you can get it cheaper elsewhere?
+If the answer to any of those questions is 'no', then don't buy it.

 Beware of scams

 A quarter (24%) of UK consumers who have shopped on Black Friday or Cyber Monday say they have experienced attempts at fraud during the weekend sales in the past, according to TSB’s research.

 It’s easy to get excited about a deal, but always ask yourself if it’s too good to be true.
 Consider whether you recognise the website and trust the retailer, TSB suggests.

 Also, be aware of scam emails purporting to offer Black Friday deals.
 And when paying online, look for the padlock symbol in the address bar and check the domain name to ensure there’s an ‘s’ on the end of ‘http’, which indicates the site is secure.

 This is a technique that is said to often work, but is far from guaranteed.
 You sign into your retailer’s website of choice, put something in your online basket and then leave the site, without paying.
 You might just find that the company sends you a discount code or offer later on, in order to entice you back.

 With a bit of planning and a cool head, you can ensure you get a good price on things you actually need from the Black Friday deals.